Parthgithub1/temp/README.md

 Make Sure all the Pre-Requirements are fulfilled

+Below are the Ways that we can run the Project : -

+1.
 Open the Runner Class of the Project (Example: Hopscotchtestrunner.java) - We can find this class inside src/test/java/runner

 Right click from Runner class as mentioned above and Select “Run-As” Option

 Select “JUnit Test” and Script will Run

+2.

 We Can also Run Project using command line by following below steps “